Alistair Brown

 United Kingdom

 He trained at Aberdeen University, in Surrey and at MIT before gaining his first faculty position at Glasgow University.
 He then moved back to Aberdeen University where, together with Neil Gow, he formed the Aberdeen Fungal Group.
 The AFG blossomed into a large, well-renowned medical mycology group which achieved MRC Centre status in 2016 under the leadership of Gordon Brown.
-In 2019, Al Brown moved with the MRC Centre to the University of Exeter, where they have expanded further and are developing International Units for research and training in medical mycology in Africa, South America and Asia [https://www.exeter.ac.uk/research/medicalmycology/].
+In 2019, Al Brown moved with the MRC Centre to the University of Exeter, where they have expanded further and are developing International Units for research and training in medical mycology in Africa, Latin America and Asia [https://www.exeter.ac.uk/research/medicalmycology/].

 < back